-The actuarial assumptions utilized are based on the assumptions used in the September 30, 2019 actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2009 - September 30, 2014.
+The actuarial assumptions utilized are based on the assumptions used in the September 30, 2021 actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2014 - September 30, 2019.
 All assumptions selected were determined to be reasonable and represent expectations of future experience for the Fund.

 Discount Rate.
-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns. net of pension plan investment expenses and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation. of 2.5%, and an adjustment for the effect of rebalancing/diversification.
-The resulting long-term expected arithmetic nominal return was 8.38% as of September 30, 2019.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2019, are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation, of 2.5%, and an adjustment for the effect of rebalancing/diversification.
+The resulting long-term expected arithmetic nominal return was 8.37% as of September 30, 2021.
+Best estimates of arithmetic real rates of return for each major asset class included in the Fund's target asset allocation as of September 30, 2021, are summarized in the following table:

 Asset Class Long-Term Expected Real Rate of Return

-Domestic equity 7.50%
+Domostio ortuitu 7.50%

-International equity 8.50%
+Domestic equity International equity 8.50%

+Domestic bonds 2.50%

-Domestic bonds International bonds 2.50% 3.50%
+International bonds 3.50%

 Real estate 4.50%

-Alternative assets 6.24%
+Alternative assets 5.87%

 The projection of cash flows used to determine the discount rate assumes that contributions from plan members will be made at the current contribution rates and that contributions from participating employers will be made at actuarially-determined contribution rates, which are calculated in accordance with relevant statutes and approved by the Board of Trustees and the Public Retirement Systems' Actuarial Committee.
-Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Based on these assumptions, the Fund's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability (asset).

-Changes in Net Pension Liability.
-The effects of certain other changes in the net pension liability are required to be included in pension expense over the current and future periods.
-The effects on the total pension liability of (1) changes in economic and demographic assumptions or of other inputs and (2) differences between expected and actual experience are required to be included in pension expense in a systematic and rational manner over a closed period equal to the average of the expected remaining service lives of all employees that are provided with the benefits through the pension plan (active employees and inactive employees), determined as of the beginning of the measurement period.
-The effect on net pension liability of differences between the projected earnings on pension plan investments and actual experience with regard to those earnings is required to be included in pension expense in a systematic and rational manner over a closed period of five years, beginning with the current period.
+Changes in Net Pension Liability (Asset).
+The effects of certain other changes in the net pension liability (asset) are required to be included in pension expense over the current and future periods.
+The effects on the total pension liability (asset) of (1) changes in economic and demographic assumptions or of other inputs and (2) differences between expected and actual experience are required to be included in pension expense in a systematic and rational manner over a closed period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension plan (active employees and inactive employees), determined as of the beginning of the measurement period.
+The effect on net pension liability (asset) of differences between the projected earnings on pension plan investments and actual experience with regard to those earnings is required to be included in pension expense in a systematic and rational manner over a closed period.

 Sensitivity to Changes in Discount Rate.
-The following presents the Assessor's proportionate share of the net pension liability calculated using the discount rate of 6.00%, as well as what the Assessor's net pension liability would be if it were calculated using a discount rate that is one percentage point lower, or one percentage point higher than the current rate as of September 30, 2019:
+The following presents the Assessor's proportionate share of the net pension liability (asset) calculated using the discount rate of 5.50%, as well as what the Assessor's net pension liability (asset) would be if it were calculated using a discount rate that is one percentage point lower, or one percentage point higher than the current rate as of September 30, 2021: